davidvorona/gim-plugin/README.md

 GIMP has two parts: a client-side plugin, and a basic server.
 A simple Node server can be found [here](https://github.com/davidvorona/gimp-server).
 Otherwise, a public server can be used (in development).

-### My Node.js server
+### Our Node.js server

-To set up my server, simply follow the instructions in its [README](https://github.com/davidvorona/gimp-server).
+To set up our server, simply follow the instructions in its [README](https://github.com/davidvorona/gimp-server).
 Be sure to set the server address in the plugin config to wherever you've decided to run your server.

 ### Public server (in development)